 Monitor compliance with ACT Government and best practice standards on fraud control practices and review and monitor the implementation of recommendations contained in the Fraud Control Plan.

-The Audit Committee is comprised of 5 members; 2 external members (1 as Chair) and 3 internal members.
+The Audit Committee is comprised of 4 members; 3 external independent members (1 as Chair) and 1 internal member.

 Other members of staff or management may be invited to attend on an observational basis or to provide information, as is considered necessary.